List of songs recorded by Elvis Presley on the Sun label: The Million Dollar Quartet (session recordings)

-On December 4, 1956, a year after Elvis had left Sun for RCA, he revisited Sun Studio.
-The afternoon became a jam session with Carl Perkins (then already famous for his "Blue Suede Shoes"), Jerry Lee Lewis (relatively unknown at the time), and Johnny Cash (not heard on the tapes, although he does appear on the cover photo).
-The taping was largely unintended by the quartet; they were just singing the songs they had in mind.
-About 40 titles are recorded, most of them incomplete.
-Elvis is caught telling about a singer he saw in Las Vegas, doing his version of "Don't Be Cruel", and they're enjoying "Brown Eyed Handsome Man" from Chuck Berry.
+On December 4, 1956, nearly a year after Presley had left Sun for RCA Victor, he visited the Sun Studio; An impromptu jam session was unofficially recorded with Carl Perkins (then already famous for his "Blue Suede Shoes"), Jerry Lee Lewis (relatively unknown at the time), and Johnny Cash (not heard on the tapes, although he does appear on the cover photo).
+Singing songs as they came to mind, around 40 titles were recorded, most of them incomplete.
+Presley is heard talking about a singer he saw in Las Vegas, doing his version of "Don't Be Cruel" and enjoying "Brown Eyed Handsome Man" from Chuck Berry.